swaldman/sbt-ethereum/src/main/paradox/tasks/eth/address/sender.md

 ```
 > ethAddressSenderOverride <address-as-hex-or-ens-or-alias>
 ```
-This is a shorthand for @ref:[`ethAddressSenderOverride`](#ethAddressSenderOverrideSet).
+This is a shorthand for @ref:[`ethAddressSenderOverrideSet`](#ethAddressSenderOverrideSet).
 Please see that command for more information.

 @@@